-If your search for a business credit card has brought you to looking into the Bank of America secured credit card—and secured business credit cards in general—then you’ve figured out something very important about the business credit card process.
-It’s that your personal credit score is one of the most important factors that’ll decide whether or not you qualify for business credit card offers.
+If your search for a business credit card has brought you to the Bank of America secured card—and secured business credit cards in general—then you’ve figured out something very important about the business credit card process: Your personal credit score is crucial in determining whether or not you qualify for a business credit card.

-As counterintuitive as this seems at the surface, it makes sense if you think about it: Your personal credit score indicates what kind of spender you are.
-Since you—as the business owner—are the one doing the spending on your business credit card, issuers will look to your personal credit score to decide if you qualify for their credit card.
+As counterintuitive as this may seem, it makes sense if you think about it: Your personal credit score indicates what kind of spender you are.
+And since you, as the business owner, are the one spending on your business credit card, issuers will look to your personal credit score to decide if you qualify for their credit cards.

-As you might imagine from its name, a secured credit card has a security deposit that you have to provide up front.
-This money—the deposit—acts as collateral to secure the card.
-It mitigates the risk that credit card issuers, like Bank of America, take on by extending a credit card to those with lower personal credit scores.
-(With an unsecured credit card, as you’ll expect, this isn’t required—that’s riskier for the card issuer.)
+As you might imagine from its name, a secured credit card requires that you provide a security deposit up front.
+This deposit then acts as collateral, which secures the card.
+That mitigates the risk that card issuers, like Bank of America, take on by extending a credit card to those with lower personal credit scores.

-In the worst case scenario that you can’t repay what you owe on the card, the issuer can simply seize the deposit you’ve put down against the secured credit card—much like a loan secured with collateral.
-This is inherently a much less risky deal for an issuer than extending an unsecured business credit card in which a security deposit isn’t required.
+In the worst-case scenario that you can’t repay what you owe on the card, the issuer can simply seize that security deposit—much like a business loan secured with collateral.
+This is inherently a much less risky deal for an issuer than extending an unsecured business credit card, in which a security deposit isn’t required.

 Basically, secured credit cards like the Bank of America secured card or other similar cards are meant for building credit.
 They offer people with lower credit scores an opportunity to access a credit line despite their credit history.
 When you use a secured credit card responsibly over time, you’ll eventually improve your credit score and, as a result, open up the opportunity to qualify for an unsecured credit card.